resourcepool/training-java/README.md

 Point about Threading (Connections, concurrency), and Transactions.

 ####4.3.10.
 Threadlocal
 Replace existing connection logic with a ThreadLocal object.

-#### 4.3.11 Performance Challenge with Gatling
+#### 4.3.11.
+Performance Tuning Challenge
 Now is the time to start evaluating your global application performance with a stress-test campain.
+How does my application behave under load?
+What is the memory footprint of my app?
-Using Gatling, you have one day to stress-test your web application (gatling test and directions present in the folder gatling-test).
-See the relevant README file for more explanations.
-For now, choose the simulation without Spring Security.
+Using Gatling, you have two days to perform **ANY** kind of improvement of your web application (gatling test and directions present in the folder gatling-test).
+The goal is to reach the highest score, see the relevant gatling-test/README file for more explanations.
+For now, choose the simulation **without** Spring Security.

-####4.3.9.
-Code review (t0 + 12 days)
+####4.3.12.
+Code review (t0 + 13 days)
 Important Points: What were the bottlenecks, what optimizations were done, for how much performance gain, which scores were reached.

 ###4.4 Continuous Integration / Continuous Delivery
 We want to setup a continuous integration/delivery  system for our webapp with [Jenkins](https://jenkins-ci.org/) and [Docker](https://www.docker.com).
-Each time we push on master we want Jenkins to retrieve the changes, compile, test on a specific environment, build and push the new image to a registry, then automatically deploy the new image on the Cloud.
+Each time we push on master we want Jenkins to retrieve the changes, compile, test on a specific environment, build and push the new image to a registry, then automatically deploy the new image on a Cloud.

 ####4.4.1 Jenkins & Docker
 Create Docker images that contain a test environment: one with jdk8 + maven and another with a MySQL database.
 Use the [docker network](https://docs.docker.com/engine/userguide/networking/work-with-networks/) command to enable communication between your containers.
-Do not use [links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) since the feature will be deprecated.
 Setup a Jenkins to start your test containers each time a push on master is performed, then display the JUnits results.

 ####4.4.2 Docker in Docker?